epoch8/vedana.tech/src/content/docs/architecture/vedana-backoffice.md

 A view of the current data model the way the LLM sees it:

 - list of anchors / links / attributes with descriptions;
-- indices (vector / text);
+- indices (vector / text).

-- diff against the previous Grist state.
+> A "diff against the previous Grist state" is on the roadmap and not yet implemented in `pages/`.

 ### Prompts editor

-View and edit the prompt templates from the `Prompts` table.
-Changes are committed back to Grist.
+View the prompt templates that come from the `Prompts` table.

+> Write-back of edited prompts to Grist is **not yet implemented**.
+To change a template, edit the row directly in Grist > Data Model > Prompts, then re-run `data_model_steps` (or "Refresh Data Model").

 > Important: the backoffice is a tool for configuration and monitoring.
 The "knowledge" itself lives in Grist and the graph; the backoffice only displays it / runs the ETL for it.